Board of Directors

 Joanna is a Senior Policy and Research Officer at the City of Toronto.
 She is a graduate of the University of Toronto who completed her Master’s degree at York University in urban planning.
 She has researched and facilitated public participation programs in Venezuela and her hometown of Toronto.
 In 2009 and 2010 she co-facilitated two participatory evaluations of Toronto Community Housing’s PB process, working with a team of public housing tenants and staff to research and improve the process.
 Joanna has also worked with community organizations such as Barrio Nuevo, Manifesto Community Projects, and the Hispanic Development Council.

-Alexandra Flynn – Professor – University of Toronto
+Alexandra Flynn – Professor – University of Toronto, ON

 Alex is an Assistant Professor at the University of Toronto (Scarborough) where she teaches and researches in the areas of property law and urban governance.
 Her current project focuses on the role of communities and neighborhoods in city governance.
 She is also involved in a long-term project examining the relationship between Indigenous and municipal governments in planning decisions.
 Alex has over ten years of experience as a lawyer and senior policy official, most recently at the City of Toronto where she focused on intergovernmental relations.
 Prior to that, she represented First Nations on land use, contract, transactional and treaty issues.
 Alex is also a fierce advocate of access to justice and broadening civic engagement, including broadening the use of participatory budgeting.
 When not working, you can find her hiking, cycling and camping with her family, including two young sons.

-Evan Graner – Landor – New York City
+Evan Graner – Landor – New York, NY

 A proud native of North Dakota, Evan Graner is a Director in the Brand Engagement practice at Landor, the world’s leading brand and design consultancy.
 At Landor, he helps the leaders of major companies devise strategic plans for applying their brand in leading their business strategy and then activating that strategy with employees; participatory budgeting is quite similar, simply replace business leaders with city leaders and employees with residents.
 Additionally, Evan’s has had the joy of seeing the country’s mayors in action via past work in Global Public Affairs at Citi, including work with their sponsorship of the US Conference of Mayors.
 He also votes in his participatory budgeting process as a resident of New York City’s third district (the west side of Manhattan from TriBeCa to Hell’s Kitchen).
 Evan joined the Advisory Board in 2016 because he believes that now – more than ever – it is paramount for residents to make their voices heard so that there can be transparency and accountability in the distribution and use of public money.